-Note: Some international programs at transfer institutions require foreign language proficiency at least through the intermediate level.
-It is recommended that students complete, if possible, a foreign language through the intermediate level.
-Students should consult with the Career and Transfer Center about foreign language requirements at transfer institutions.
+Note: Some international programs at transfer institutions require world language proficiency at least through the intermediate level.
+It is recommended that students complete, if possible, a world language through the intermediate level.
+Students should consult with the Career and Transfer Center about world language requirements at transfer institutions.

 The program is open to all interested students.
 Students are required to satisfy placement at the time of admission.
 Students identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as a part of their degree program.